seed-rs/seed/README.md

 If you run into errors while installing `wasm-bindgen-cli`, you may need to install C++ build tools.
 On linux, run `sudo apt install build-essential`.
-On Windows, download and install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, include the C++ workload.
+On Windows, download and install [Visual Studio 2017](https://visualstudio.microsoft.com/downloads/); when asked in the installer, include the C++ workload.

 ## The theoretical minimum